bernhardAxonIvy/doc/source/concepts/error-handling.rst

 Default HTML Dialog Error Handling
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Any error thrown (e.g. a Java exception) is handled inside of the HTML Dialog.
+Any error thrown (e.g., a Java exception) is handled inside of the HTML Dialog.
 Therefore, there is no propagation to the caller process or between Ivy/JSF composites.
 It is important to handle errors locally in the Dialog Logic to let the user work uninterrupted on the same dialog.